PerceptionRobotique/VisualServoing/Readme.md

 ### PGM-based Visual Servoing

-The programs are able to perform the servoing on images of a perspective camera, whose intrinsic parameters are described in an `.xml` file compatible with the libPeR format (download examples here: [2020_PGM_Perspective_VisualServoing_media](http://mis.u-picardie.fr/~g-caron/data/PeR/2020_PGM_Perspective_VisualServoing_media.zip)).
+The programs are able to perform the servoing on images of a perspective camera, whose intrinsic parameters are described in an `.xml` file compatible with the libPeR format (download examples here: [2020_PGM_Perspective_VisualServoing_media](http://mis.u-picardie.fr/~g-caron/data/PeR/2020_PGM_Perspective_VisualServoing_media.zip) and [2023_PGM_Omni_VisualServoing_media](http://mis.u-picardie.fr/~g-caron/data/PeR/2023_PGM_Omni_VisualServoing_media.zip)).

-This method was originally presented in
+This method was originally presented for perspective cameras in

 > Crombez, N., Mouaddib, E. M., Caron, G., & Chaumette, F. (2018).
 Visual servoing with photometric gaussian mixtures as dense features.
 IEEE Transactions on Robotics, 35(1), 49-63.

+The use of the PGM feature for omnidirectional camera is unpublished.

 ### MPP-based Visual Servoing